 We’re seeing a perfect storm of celebrity influencers combined with the reach of social media driving demand for instant and fast fashion.
 Product reviews via social media are growing as one of the most important methods through which e-commerce brands gain trust with consumers.
 Research from Nielsen shows that 73% of online respondents use reviews to make purchase decisions.
 If reviews are not available, Fan & Fuel says 92% of consumers will hesitate to make a purchase.
 Social media is a natural breeding ground for reviews because customers can comment on product photos and don’t have to look far for opinions they value.

 Many brands have also been successful in using social media to develop devoted customer bases.
 DNVBs are especially known for their prowess in the social media realm in developing huge followings of global consumers.
 With an increase in the number of followers, a brand can hold a global audience captive and interact with them to cultivate that coveted personalized experience.
 We predict that – to compete – e-commerce merchants entering new global markets will need a social selling strategy that takes into consideration each market’s local preferences.

 3. Cross border e-commerce platforms will create more global competitors.

 Regardless of what the next version of e-commerce retail looks like, brands and retailers must continue to focus on creating memorable, authentic customer experiences.
-Building strong relationships with customers, no matter where they live and how they like to shop, remains a top priority and primary goal.
+Building strong relationships with customers, no matter where they live and how they like to shop remains a top priority and primary goal.
 Brands that don’t prioritize this risk becoming commoditized on marketplaces where price is a key factor and merchants have little to no control over the look and feel of their brand, their packaging, and their product listings.
-Now and in the future, brands and retailers will need to invest heavily into connecting directly with customers to build trust and loyalty and drive repeat purchases.
+Now and in the future, brands and retailers will need to invest heavily in connecting directly with customers to build trust and loyalty and drive repeat purchases.